WayvshockGD/Pylon-Bot/README.md

 This repo was created for use with storing and sharing code to use with [Pylon.bot](https://Pylon.bot).
-Before you puhs anything to this repo please be sure it follows these guidelines:
+Before you push anything to this repo please be sure it follows these guidelines:

  - Must be functional.
  - Must be a `.ts` file type.